Ithaca, New York · Private Non-Profit

 Outcomes

-Compared with 108 schools that report this field.
+Compared with 108 colleges reporting awards in this field.

-This page treats cost and earnings as school-wide context, not department-level outcomes.
-The reported share is 1.6x the national average concentration; the school-wide net price is higher than the peer average ($11,717 above), and ten-year median earnings are higher than the peer average ($46,450 above).
-That combination produces a B value grade and a top 46% ROI position within this field set.
+The answer is a school-level value-screen grade of B, not a verified department verdict.
+Award concentration is 1.6x the national average award concentration; school-wide net price is higher than the peer average ($11,717 above), and school-wide ten-year median earnings are higher than the peer average ($46,450 above).
+Together, those school-level evidence points place Cornell University in the top 46% of this value ranking among colleges reporting awards in the field.

-Peer schools below also report a positive program-share signal and are sorted by value grade.
+Peer schools below report awards in the same field and are sorted by school-level value grade.

-Food Science and Technology accounts for 1.1% of reported programs at Cornell University, which is bigger than 81% of schools in this field set and 1.6x the national average concentration.
-The enrollment proxy is about 171 students when that share is applied to current enrollment.
+Food Science and Technology accounts for 1.1% of the awards or completions reported for Cornell University.
+That award concentration is higher than at 81% of schools in this field set and is 1.6x the national average award concentration.
+It does not estimate how many students are currently enrolled in the program.

 How should I read the cost number?